+Housing

-Housing.
-Available, affordable and accessible hous ing is a concern for older adults.
+Available, affordable and accessible housing is a concern for older adults.
 However, an equally critical concern is the ability to live independently.
 As individuals age, in-home and related services enable older persons to remain in their homes.
 DRCOG supports:

-- Increased funding and regulatory changes that improve the availability of these supportive services, while maintaining consumer protections for clients and family caregivers. - Home modification programs and funding to assist seniors, persons with disabilities and others at-risk to remain in their homes. - Property tax relief to help reduce a tax liability that especially burdens low-income seniors.
+Increased funding and regulatory changes that improve the availability of these supportive services, while maintaining consumer protections for clients and family caregivers.

+- Home modification programs and funding to assist seniors, persons with disabilities and others at-risk to remain in their homes. - Property tax relief to help reduce a tax liability that especially burdens low income seniors and seniors on fixed incomes.